List of Empire ships (H): Empire Hurst

-Empire Hurst was a 2,852 GRT collier which was built by William Gray & Co Ltd, West Hartlepool.
+Empire Hurst was a 2,852 GRT collier, built by William Gray & Co Ltd, West Hartlepool.
 Launched on 10 May 1941 and completed in July 1941.
 Sold in 1945 to Burnett Steamship Co Ltd, Newcastle upon Tyne, and renamed Holmside.
 Sold in 1956 to Shamrock Shipping Co, Northern Ireland and renamed Gransha.
 Sold in 1960 to Paolo Tomei, Italy, and renamed Daniela T. Sold in 1962 to Capo Nannu Societa di Navigazione, operated under the management of Paolo Tomei.
 Sold in 1972 to Mediterranea Marittime Sarda SpA, Sardinia and renamed Vulca.
 Scrapped in June 1974 in Spezia, Italy.